You’ll be glad to know that Philodendron Micans care is incredibly easy! As a Horticulturist and long-time plant fiend, I’ve cared for a few myself.

 Taking stem cuttings has the highest success rate for home growers.

-- Prepare a glass or container with some room temp water (ideally distilled or rainwater).
+- Prepare a container with some room temp water (ideally distilled or rainwater), or a pot of soil mix (see soil section above)

 - Choose a healthy stem that’s around 1-3 inches long that has a node on it.